MGTheTrain/ml-ops-poc/README.md

 ![training operator simple tf job](./images/training-operator-simple-tf-job.jpg)

 You can also register and sync ArgoCD applications referencing Helm charts to enable GitOps.
-For more details check out `https://github.com/MGTheTrain/gitops-poc`.
+For more details check out the [gitops-poc repository](https://github.com/MGTheTrain/gitops-poc).
 Essential commands for the [Keras MNIST training example](./python/keras-mnist-training/) are:

 ```sh